adonisjs/v6-docs/README.md

 See also: [Using custom VSCode grammars](#using-custom-vscode-grammars)

 ## Usage
-Clone the repo from Github.
+Clone the repo from GitHub.
 We recommend using [degit](https://www.npmjs.com/package/degit), which downloads the repo without git history.

 ```sh
 npx degit dimerapp/docs-boilerplate <my-website>